MERV-spice/basic-merv/README.md

 ### Expo

-* an open-source platform for making unicersal native apps for Android, iOS, and the web using Javascript and React
+* an open-source platform for making universal native apps for Android, iOS, and the web using Javascript and React

 ### Expo-Camera